 When considering a cloud computing option, there are three different options to choose from.
 You can go with either Software as a Service (SaaS), Platform as a Service (PaaS) or Infrastructure as a Service (IaaS).
-To be successful in cloud computing you must identify the needs of your business and then match these to the right level or layer of the three cloud computing options.
+To be successful in cloud computing, you must identify the needs of your business match these to the right level or layer of the three cloud computing options.

 - Infrastructure as a Service (IaaS) – IaaS is the lowest level layer and deals with servers, virtual machine, storage or operating systems.

-- Software as a Service (SaaS) – SaaS is the highest level focusing on the application.
-SaaS is about giving all clients access to functions from a web server such as Gmail, Microsoft Office 365 or Goggle Apps.
+- Software as a Service (SaaS) – SaaS is the highest level focusing on the application development.
+The SaaS model is about giving all clients access to functions and web based applications from a web server such as Gmail, Microsoft Office 365 or Google Apps.